 A first step for the newbie solo traveler

-Find an amazing property in your own city if you want to start local.
+Find an amazing property in your own city if you want to start locally.
 Then when you’re ready, stay overnight in a city a few hours away.

 Work your way up from there to another state, another region, another country, or another time zone.